By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Mistake #2: Going Too Trendy

-That viral TikTok nail design might be cute now, but will you cringe at it in your wedding photos in 10 years?
+Nail artists at Cosmopolitan warn that viral TikTok designs might be cute now, but will you cringe at them in your wedding photos in 10 years?
 Stick with classic designs with maybe one or two modern touches.
-Your future self will thank you.

 Mistake #3: Ignoring Your Lifestyle